Jorge Reyes (baseball)

-Jorge Luis Reyes (born December 7, 1987 in Rio Grande City, Texas) is an American baseball pitcher who is currently a free agent.
+Jorge Luis Reyes (born December 7, 1987) is an American former professional baseball pitcher.
 He was the Most Outstanding Player in the 2007 College World Series for the Oregon State Beavers.
 Reyes was drafted by the San Diego Padres in the 17th round of the 2009 Major League Baseball Draft.

 High school

-Although born in Texas, Reyes calls Warden, Washington home and played high school baseball there.
+Although born in Texas, Reyes calls Warden, Washington, home and played high school baseball there.
 He graduated from Warden High School in 2006.

 Reyes lettered 4 years for coach Dan Caballero.
-As a senior, he was named all-state first team, all-area first team, all-league first team, posted a 6-1 record, 0.32 ERA in 43.2 innings and had 78 strikeouts.
-As a junior, he was named all-state first team, all-area first team, all-league first team with a 9-0 record, 0.40 ERA in 51 innings with 101 strikeouts.
+As a senior, he was named all-state first team, all-area first team, all-league first team, posted a 6–1 record, 0.32 ERA in 43.2 innings and had 78 strikeouts.
+As a junior, he was named all-state first team, all-area first team, all-league first team with a 9–0 record, 0.40 ERA in 51 innings with 101 strikeouts.
 Reyes also played American football and basketball.

 College

 Reyes was named a second team freshman All-American by Baseball America at the end of the 2007 season.
 He was also declared the 2007 College World Series Most Outstanding Player, only the 5th freshman in the history of the College World Series to be named as such.

-Reyes posted a record of 7-3 during the 2007 season, including 2 games (2 victories) during the College World Series; the first one, a victory against Cal State Fullerton and the second one, a victory in the first game of the Championship Finals against the University of North Carolina.
+Reyes posted a record of 7–3 during the 2007 season, including 2 games (2 victories) during the College World Series; the first one, a victory against Cal State Fullerton and the second one, a victory in the first game of the Championship Finals against the University of North Carolina.
 His ERA for the season was 3.10.

 In 2008, he played collegiate summer baseball for the Falmouth Commodores of the Cape Cod Baseball League, then returned to the league in 2009 to play for the Orleans Firebirds.

 Professional career

 San Diego Padres

 Reyes was drafted by the San Diego Padres in the 17th round, 504th overall, of the 2009 Major League Baseball Draft.
-Reyes made his professional debut with the Low-A Eugene Emeralds, posting a 1-1 record in 3 games.
+Reyes made his professional debut with the Low-A Eugene Emeralds, posting a 1–1 record in 3 games.
 In 2010, Reyes played for the High-A Lake Elsinore Storm, posting an 8-4 record and 5.00 ERA in 18 appearances.
-The following season, Reyes played for the Double-A San Antonio Missions, recording a 10-3 record and 3.12 ERA in 33 appearances.
-In 2012, Reyes played for the Triple-A Tucson Padres, registering a 10-11 record and 5.09 ERA with 99 strikeouts in 152.0 innings of work.
-He returned to Tucson in 2013, posting a 6-3 record and 5.28 ERA in 42 appearances.
+The following season, Reyes played for the Double-A San Antonio Missions, recording a 10–3 record and 3.12 ERA in 33 appearances.
+In 2012, Reyes played for the Triple-A Tucson Padres, registering a 10–11 record and 5.09 ERA with 99 strikeouts in 152 innings of work.
+He returned to Tucson in 2013, posting a 6–3 record and 5.28 ERA in 42 appearances.